Thomas Walsh (archbishop of Newark)

 Thomas Joseph Walsh Jr. (December 6, 1873 - June 6, 1952) was an American prelate of the Catholic Church.
 He served as the first archbishop of the Archdiocese of Newark in New Jersey from 1938 until his death in 1952.

 Walsh previously served as bishop of the Diocese of Newark in New Jersey from 1928 to 1938 and as bishop of the Diocese of Trenton in New Jersey from 1918 to 1928.

 Biography

 Early life

-Thomas Walsh Jr. was born on December 6, 1873, in Parker's Landing, Pennsylvania, the eldest son of Thomas and Helen (Curtin) Walsh.
+Thomas Walsh Jr. was born on December 6, 1873, in Parker's Landing, in Armstrong County, Pennsylvania, the eldest son of Thomas and Helen (Curtin) Walsh.
 After attending public and parochial schools in Pennsylvania, he studied at St. Bonaventure College in Allegany, New York.

 Priesthood

 Walsh was ordained to the priesthood for the Diocese of Buffalo by Bishop James Edward Quigley on January 27, 1900.
 After his ordination, the diocese assigned Walsh as a curate at St. Joseph's Cathedral Parish in Buffalo.
 In June 1900, Quigley named Walsh as chancellor of the diocese and as his private secretary.

 In 1907, Bishop Charles H. Colton sent Walsh to further his studies in Rome at the Pontifical Athenaeum S. Apollinare.
 He earned a doctorate in canon law in 1907 and a doctorate in theology in 1908.Walsh was named rector of St. Joseph's Cathedral in 1915.